Configuration

 MEERKAT_BULK_INSERT_MODE

-, this enables bulk-insert mode, where all access control checks
+If set to 1, this enables bulk-insert mode, where all access control checks

 are disabled, some schema checks are disabled, and other validation is